 As mentioned before, titanium is a great material for making rings.
 Whether you are looking for a wedding band, engagement ring, or a casual beauty ring, this metal never disappoints.
 If you have a knack for the laser, perhaps you can experiment with titanium.
 Here are some of the things you’ll need:

 - Editing software: to create your image, you’ll need editing software of some sort.
-This can be something as simple as Adobe Photoshop or CorelDraw.
-If you are pressed for money, take advantage of the free alternatives including Gimp and Inkscape.
+This can be something as simple as Adobe Photoshop or CorelDraw as well as EzCad which is a specialized fiber laser marking software.
+You can also make use of our drawing service.
+Request a quote here.

-- Physical supplies: the job won’t be complete without a few supplies such as an etching spray, rubbing alcohol, goggles, gloves, masking tape, and a cloth.
+- Physical supplies: the job won’t be complete without a few supplies such as rubbing alcohol, goggles, gloves, and a cloth.

 The laser engraving process

-Before you roll up your sleeves, be sure to wear your laser safety goggles.
+Before you roll up your sleeves, be sure once you start engraving that you wear your laser safety goggles.
 You don’t want the beam to cause any eye damage.
-Additionally, the spray coating should be dry before working with the laser.

 - The design phase